GeorgeJJW/cv/README.md

 ### Work Experience

-**Line Supervisor** at **Stella's Cafe & Bakery**
+**Kitchen Supervisor** at **Stella's Cafe & Bakery**
 _2016 - Present_

+* Assists the kitchen manager with the control of ticket time, labour, food inventory, and food waste.
-* Coordinates with the kitchen manager and other staff members to ensure that food items are prepared quickly and to specifications during service.
+* Coordinates staff members to ensure that food items are prepared quickly and to specifications during service.
 * Enforces restaurant's adherence to health codes by closely monitoring food storage conditions and food holding temperatures.
-* Assists the kitchen manager with the control of ticket time, labour, food inventory, and food waste.
 * May also be called upon to receive inventory, perform stock rotation, prepare bulk items for service, maintain kitchen equipment, and train new staff.

 **Expeditor | Line Cook** at **Earls Kitchen + Bar**